Sacred grove: India

 Around 14,000 sacred groves have been reported from all over India, which act as reservoirs of rare fauna, and more often rare flora, amid rural and even urban settings.
 Experts believe that the total number of sacred groves could be as high as 100,000.
 Threats to the groves include urbanization, and over-exploitation of resources.
 While many of the groves are looked upon as abode of Hindu gods, in the recent past a number of them have been partially cleared for construction of shrines and temples.

 Ritualistic dances and dramatizations based on the local deities that protect the groves are called Theyyam in Kerala and Nagmandalam, among other names, in Karnataka.
 There are sacred groves in Ernakulam region in a place named Mangatoor in Kerala.
 Sacred groves are being destroyed as a part of urbanization.
 The family "Nalukettil Puthenpurayil" still protects sacred groves.

+Dev Bhoomi, or the "Land of Gods," is part of the 133 sacred groves in the foothills of the Himalayas in Uttarakhand.
+Known for its rivers, lakes, caves, and forests, it is considered the holiest land in the region.
+Local communities honor deities like Haat Kaali, Kotgyari Devi, and Mahakaali.
+Unlike typical forests, these sacred groves are alpine meadows, deeply tied to the ethnic identity of local groups.
+Their survival is believed to depend on oral traditions, with no written laws.
+Customary taboos forbid harming the groves, including plucking flowers, uprooting plants, or disturbing animals and religious objects.
+Despite the abundance of sacred groves in India, they are gradually disappearing due to cultural shifts and growing pressure to exploit the natural resources within these groves.

 Japan

 Sacred groves in Japan are typically associated with Shinto shrines and are located all over Japan.
 They have existed since ancient times and shrines are often built in the midst of preexisting groves.
 The Cryptomeria tree is venerated in Shinto practice, and considered sacred.

 Among the sacred groves associated with such jinjas or Shinto shrines is the 20-hectare wooded area associated with Atsuta Shrine (熱田神宮, Atsuta-jingū) at Atsuta-ku, Nagoya.
 The 1500-hectare forest associated with Kashima Shrine was declared a "protected area" in 1953.
 Today it is part of the Kashima Wildlife Preservation Area.
 The woods include over 800 kinds of trees and varied animal and plant life.